I talk a lot about Pinterest, why? Because it works.

 disclaimer: this post contains affiliate links which means I receive a small commission if you use my link at no extra cost to you.

 If you haven’t started a blog yet, this is your time to start one!
 Pinterest is an incredible traffic driver but you have to have a solid foundation in place first.
-Check out super simple step-by-step guide to setting up a blog and what to do in your first 90 days to make it successful.
+Check out this super simple step-by-step guide to setting up a blog and what to do in your first 90 days to make it successful.

 1. Use 2:3 Ratio for Pins